 Currently, the schools that require CASPer include:

-Experiences like working as a nurse, patient care tech, shadowing, volunteering, scribing, conducting clinical research, observing patient care in a healthcare setting are all accepted.
+Experiences like working as a nurse, patient care tech, shadowing, volunteering, scribing, conducting clinical research, and observing patient care in a healthcare setting are all accepted.

 The medical schools that require you to complete a secondary application include:

-To be accepted by TMDSAS, your letters of evaluation must contain the following
+To be accepted by TMDSAS, your letters of evaluation must contain the following:

 Your evaluators should be familiar enough with you to accurately evaluate you personally and academically.
 Therefore, current and former professors, supervisors, and physicians are examples of ideal candidates.